tinajakob/Introduction-to-Python/README.md

 ## Acknowledgements
-I am grateful to Ben Jann, Sebastian Heinrich, Rudolf Farys, and Nadja Vögtle for their helpful additions, comments and corrections.
+I am grateful to [Ben Jann](https://github.com/benjann), Sebastian Heinrich, Rudolf Farys, and Nadja Vögtle for their helpful additions, comments, and corrections.
 The first 3 lectures of this course are inspired by
 ["A Whirlwind Tour of Python" ](https://www.markdownguide.org/basic-syntax/).

+## License
+All materials are distributed under the [MIT License](https://opensource.org/license/mit/).